smileyk168/esphome-configs/_devices/DETA-Grid-Connect-Smart-LED-Downlight.md

 Flash wirelessly with Tuya-Convert
 - Put the airing mode by repeating the power on/off cycles 5 times, with 1 second in each.
-- The status LED blinks rapidly to confirm that it has entered pairing mode.
+- The downlight blinks rapidly to confirm that it has entered pairing mode.

 ### RGBWW
 The default light platform RGBWW have sliders that aren't intuitive to use.
 Recommend substituting the code by "displaced" for a more intuitive experience.